 The whole table is deleted, not just the text.

-method for Word 2010: Right click on the selected table and click Delete Table on the context
+Method 2: Right click on the selected table and from the Mini-Toolbar click on Delete.
+Select Delete Table from the menu.

 The full path is: c:\My Documents\complit101\words\report.docx